rolandmueller/bigdata/docker.md

 ccf9e14d3f3a        bipm_hello       "python app.py"     40 seconds ago      Up 39 seconds       0.0.0.0:4000->80/tcp   modest_joliot
 ```

-With the container ID you can stop the running container:
+With the container ID you can stop the running container (Use your CONTAINER ID):
 ```bash
 docker container stop ccf9e14d3f3a
 ```